 Through leadership and teamwork, the Bureau advocates and provides support for schools and families to implement school health programs, and health and nutrition services.
 Through intra/inter and community agency collaboration, the Bureau works to promote healthier schools by providing professional development, technical assistance and resources to local education agencies.
 Schools are able to develop, implement and evaluate school health programs and activities, designed to improve instruction and increase student learning.
 Health-promoting schools become high-achieving schools, which is based on the philosophy that “healthy kids make better students and better students make healthier communities”.

 By focusing on youth, addressing critical education and health outcomes, organizing collaborative actions and initiatives that support students, and strongly engaging community resources, the WSCC approach offers important opportunities that may improve healthy development and educational attainment for students.
-Learn more about this approach in a special issue of the Journal of School Health.
+Learn more about this approach in a special issue of the Journal of School Health, and at the Center for Disease Control website.